PercentBoat4164/Illumination-Engine/index.md

 ## Getting Started

+For the best experience using this graphics engine, please make sure that your graphics drivers are up-to-date.

 To get started, you will need a few packages.
-Also, make sure that you are using your favorite IDE.

 Here is a list of a few packages that you will need to download: